 The booking agency arranged a booking for the Gillettes at Bibis restaurant in Leeds.
 The Gillettes agreed to perform again at Bibis three weeks later without reference to the agency.

-contract and that following a breach of contract Craig Joseph who runs The Gillettes and Saturday Night at the Movies has advised 1311 Events that the terms and conditions of "contracts hold no water in legal terms".
-For this reason it may follow
+their contract and that following a breach of contract Craig Joseph who runs The Gillettes and Saturday Night at the Movies has advised 1311 Events that the terms and conditions of "contracts hold no water in legal terms".
+For this reason

 The Gillettes issued proceedings for libel, alleging that the posting meant that they were unprofessional and unlikely to honour any bookings made for them to perform.